titanium pipe

 Heat treatment

-Titanium cnc machining processing capacity
+Titanium machining processing capacity

 Maximum machining length: 5m